-Staff would like to further clarify that an additional use does exist from the current club uses, and that is the fitness center.
-While the other uses may be consistent with the current development, the scale of those uses has increased significantly and should be factored in during consideration of the request.
+Staff would like to clarify that while the other uses may be consistent with the current development, the scale of those uses has increased significantly and should be factored in during consideration of the request.
 Staff does not believe that the number of off-street loading zones will necessarily correlate to the site's off-street loading needs.
 That is an operational decision, which staff does not believe is appropriate for the Town to regulate in the years ahead through the development agreement.

-Staff does believe that a reduction of the six required off-street loading may be functionally warranted, however in making that determination, it is recommended that the board consider Policy 1.3.7 of the Future Land Use Element of the Comprehensive Plan as well, which places an emphasis on providing adequate off-street loading areas.
+Staff does believe that a reduction of the six required off-street loading may be functionally warranted, however in making that determination, it is recommended that the commission consider Policy 1.3.7 of the Future Land Use Element of the Comprehensive Plan as well, which places an emphasis on providing adequate off-street loading areas.